Simca 8

 The Simca 8 is a small family car built by Simca and sold in France between November 1937 and 1951 (including wartime), available as a saloon, coupé or cabriolet.
 It was a rebadged Fiat 508C "nuova Balilla" made at Fiat's Simca plant in Nanterre, France.

-High profile launch breaking records
+History

 The Simca 8 was first presented, at the Paris Motor Show in October 1937, and sales in France started almost immediately in November.
 Early the next summer Henri Pigozzi, Simca's energetic boss, organised a three part endurance run under the supervision of the ACF.
 A single Simca 8 undertook a "non-stop" 50,000 kilometer (31,075 miles) run split as follows: